 Banks and building societies know that once a child has an account there is a good chance they will keep it once they become an adult and take out other financial products with them.
-As such there are hundreds of savings accounts for children available which can make choosing the best child savings account can be tricky.
+As such there are hundreds of savings accounts for children available which can make choosing the best account can be tricky.

 Here's what you need to know about the different types of children's saving accounts and a step by step guide to choosing the best children's savings account for your little one.

 Like adults, children are entitled to earn a certain amount each year without paying tax.
 This means that as long as the interest they earn on their savings doesn't exceed the annual income allowance they'll receive any interest they earn on their children's savings account tax free.

 However the interest your child earns won't automatically be tax free just because they are under the age of 18.

 To make sure that the interest they earn on their child savings account isn't taxed you will have to complete an R85 form (pdf) and hand it to your bank of building society.

 There is an exception to the no-tax rule; if the interest earned on any money given to a child by his or her parents is greater than £100 in any tax year then all of the interest earned will be taxed at the same income tax rate as is paid by the parent.
 This is something to be aware of if you're planning on making a large contribution to your children's savings.